guoguo12/genealogy/README.md

 ## Project To-Do

-* Make it more clear what the edge colors mean.
 * Find some way to use the "graduation year" data field.
 Maybe color nodes by age/generation?
 * Collect more data.
 * After more data: Only render a subgraph starting from a specified TA. ("Give me all children and grand-children of [name].")